VAT in KSA

 Introduction to VAT in KSA

 Saudi Arabia has imposed a value-added tax, as one of the largest Gulf economies to boost non-oil income and narrow wide fiscal deficits caused by years of low oil prices.
-On Jan 1, 2018, the VAT came into implementation in the kingdom; the tax-free lifestyle has come to end.
+On Jan 1, 2018, the VAT came into implementation in the kingdom; the tax-free lifestyle has come to an end.
 Value added tax, or VAT – 5 % plan – is applied on a various range of products, goods, and services like food, clothes, electronics and gasoline, as well as phone, water and electricity bills, and hotel reservations.
 Other Gulf countries are expected to implement their own VAT scheme in the coming years.

 VAT, as the name says, a tax amount added on the commodity to increase its value at each stage of its supply chain – production or distribution.
 It is charged and collected by the government from the businesses, who act as tax collectors of the government.